 - Choose varieties of fish that are low in mercury such as Atlantic mackerel, herring, rainbow trout, wild or canned salmon and tilapia.

-To learn more about protecting our children’s environmental health, call the CK Public Health at 519-352-7270 or visit: www.healthyenvironmentforkids.ca.
+To learn more about protecting our children’s environmental health, call the Chatham-Kent Public Health Unit at 519-352-7270 or visit: www.healthyenvironmentforkids.ca.

 Information for this blog was gathered using resources from The Canadian Partnership for Children’s Health & Environment, report “Creating Healthy Environments for Kids” (2011).